dmbarbour/glas/docs/GlasDesign.md

 The read operation is abstract over a few effectful operators to load modules and log messages:

 * **op:load** - `Name -- Value`.
-Load module's value, e.g. `package:foo`.
-If undefined or erroneous, returns unit `()`.
+Access external dependency such as `package:foo`.
+Returns unit `()` on any error.
 * **op:log** - `Message -- `.
 Emit a message.
 Message may have any data type, usually variant such as `error:(...)`.

 The runtime input is a binary, a list of small numbers representing file content.
 Final output becomes the module's value, albeit with output channels expanded to lists.
-The read operation is considered a failure if output deadlocks or an `error:(...)` message is logged.
+The read operation is considered a failure if output deadlocks, an `error:(...)` message is logged, or a dependency cycle is detected.

+Builds can be expensive.
+Logging should be leveraged to report progress, e.g. by emitting `progress:(task:regalloc, step:37, max:100)` or similar, which could be displayed as progress bars.

-The read operation will compute a deterministic value based on language definition, file content, and loaded modules.
+The read operation will compute a deterministic value based on language definition, file content, and referenced modules.
 The set of logged messages is also deterministic but may be emitted in non-deterministic order.

-*Note:* Builds can be expensive.
-Logging can be leveraged to report progress, e.g. emit messages such as `progress:(task:codegen, step:37, max:100)` then map to on-screen progress bars.
+*Note:* Load actions are logged to a dedicated space to support cyclic dependency checks.
+Load errors are also reported.

+## Glas System Patterns

+This section describes some high-level visions for how Glas systems are managed or used.
+These ideas indirectly influence Glas design.

-## Automatic Testing
+### Automated Testing

 Within a Glas folder, any module with name `test-*` should be processed even if its value is not loaded by the `public` module.
-Language modules can support ad-hoc testing within files, logging `error:(...)` if there are any issues.
-Due to the Glas module system, static analysis can be performed as a normal test, and potentially memoized for reuse.
+Language modules support ad-hoc expression of tests via files, logging `error:(...)` to report issues.
+Static analysis can be performed as normal tests.

-Deterministic testing of computed executable binaries is theoretically feasible via accelerated simulation, with fuzz-testing in case of race conditions.
-However, accelerators won't be immediately accessible, so conventional methods are also required.
+Testing of computed executable binaries is theoretically feasible via accelerated simulation and fuzz-testing.
+However, accelerators won't be immediately accessible, so more conventional methods are required short-term.

-## Catalogs
+### Graphical Programming

+Language modules enable Glas to bridge textual and graphical programming.
+Graphical programming can be supported by developing a specialized syntax, nodes annotated with graphical markup for layout and presentation.

+Presentation might involve calendar widgets for date values, color pickers for color values, sliders for numbers, etc..
+In the more general case, an entire file might be rendered as a big widget.
+Projections feasibly integrate multiple files, via embedding, portals, or links.
+At an extreme, it is theoretically feasible to project programs as video games.

+Language modules could make the presentation more explicit by defining utility functions suitable for presentation of languages in various media, such as a web-app.

+### Live Coding Applications

+In a living Glas system, programs should represent active intentions of users.
+Changes to the program should immediately be deployed, providing real-world feedback.

+A viable application model is based on repeatedly applying deterministic, hierarchical `State -> State` transactions.
+Access to external resources might be modeled as stateful requests added to a queue or bulletin board.
+Potential API:

+* **op:try** - hierarchical transaction, higher order:
+ * **task** - task to transact, with backtracking
+ * **then** - runs with output from task on success
+ * **else** - runs with input to task on failure
+* **op:fail** - abort task, implicit for errors

+A compiler can use static analysis or profiling to determine which elements of input state are observed or updated by a transaction.
+Transactions can run in parallel when there is no conflict.
+If a transaction fails, its next repetition can wait for a relevant state change.
+This implicitly gives us concurrency control (locks, etc.).

+A single transaction is deterministic, but multiple concurrent cyclic transactions may be non-deterministic.

+A language syntax built around this model can represent hierarchical transactions with logical lines and indentation.
+A syntax error then only affects the subprogram's transaction instead of the full program.

+This model is significantly more accessible, extensible, composable, comprehensible, and controllable than OS processes.
+It should make a good default for modeling most long-running application behaviors, including console or network.
+Application GUIs could be modeled as graphical projections over the state.

+### Program Search

+As the Glas system matures, it might be useful to shove more decision making to expert systems encoded into the module system.

+At a lower level, automate some data-plumbing.
+At a high level, describe programs with hard requirements, heuristic preferences, and a search space for potential solutions.
+A staged program can search for programs that achieve these goal, leveraging the limited intelligence we can integrate via rules or machine learning.

-Glas can explicitly represent packages that curate and catalog other packages.
+To support search, Glas programmers can define packages that catalog and curate other packages.
+Catalogs should include names and summaries of other package, and perhaps a reverse-lookup index.
+Summaries might include tags and types.

-The value of a catalog package will include *names* and *summaries* of other packages.
-Summaries may include type descriptions, natural language documentation, weighted tag clouds.
-To simplify incremental compilation, package summaries should be relatively stable compared to package definitions.
-Actual loading of a module can be deferred.
-A reverse-lookup index can also be computed.
-Higher-order catalogs may compose, curate, and extend other catalogs.

-With indexed catalogs and reverse-lookup, staged programs can integrate functions based on ad-hoc criteria such as type, tags, and documentation.
-Compared to binding functions entirely by name, this can support software systems more adaptive to context and available resources, and more robust to API changes.

-Catalogs can feasibly be leveraged to model traits or multi-methods.

-## Program Search

-A long-term vision for Glas: Programmers describe a search-space for composition of programs with hard requirements and heuristic preferences.
-Catalog packages extend this search to the Glas ecosystem or a curated subset.
-A staged search generates samples and reports expended effort.
-The programmer uses feedback to refine the search or implement candidates components until satisfied with result and expended effort.

-Machine learning can be leveraged to improve the search algorithms, e.g. to focus search efforts on programs that are more likely to be accepted.
-It also is feasible for machine learning to translate natural language to preferences and requirements, or to develop a language module that interprets a pseudo-natural language.

-This could make software more accessible for non-programmers.
-Or it might prove to be a pipe dream that stumbles upon unforseen issues.
-However, it seems worth exploring.

-## Live Coding

-Glas can support incremental builds via caching and memoization.
-It should be feasible to continuously deploy updated programs.
-With some design, we might reduce latency to an acceptable degree for soft real-time control.

-Of course, this requires some careful attention to the effects model.
-For live coding, it's preferable that the program does not hold onto state between events.
-State should be externalized into a database.

-Additionally, live coding benefits from a syntactic structure that is tolerant of errors and partial edits, or integrated with a projectional editor.
-This is feasible based on design of the language module.

-Updates to Glas packages could be deployed to live clients.
-In some sense, packages can be viewed as a publish-subscribe resource.
-Glas packages could carry relatively stable data, e.g. street maps or LDAP databases, not just programs.

-## Projectional Editing

-Glas language modules can support development of syntax specialized for projectional editing.
-This syntax would involve annotations for stable layout and suitable presentation that are awkward for text-based programming.
-Presentation might involve calendar widgets for date values, sliders for numbers, etc..

-The language module can further support the projectional editor tool, e.g. defining a function to generate a web-app for rendering and editing the file.
-References to other modules might become hyperlinks or embedded frames.

-## Static Safety Analysis

-Process networks are a challenge to type check due to use of channels and futures.
-Session types might help represent the required order of computation to avoid deadlock.
-Annotations can express intended types.

-It is feasible to take a path of global analysis, e.g. with inspiration from the [SHErrLoc project](https://research.cs.cornell.edu/SHErrLoc/).

 ## ACTIVE OPERATOR DESIGN